divine-ray/Servilia/Beings/Unique Creatures/Rot.md

 Flesh, cut from the womb of planets : of [[Yaldabaoth]]’s energy.
 ***
 All of this, for nothing.
 Mankind as we knew it has died, succumbed.
 Turned into vegetation.
 What they once looked down upon with pity and spite was now their mortal enemy, able to exterminate a “Human” without second thought.
-They, what they called “Animals”, are blessed without thought, without sentience.
+They, what they called “Animals”, are blessed to thrive without thought, without sentience.
 They can just exist.
 Their life is simple, there is no complex social structure, no perceived duties, responsibilities outside of self-sustenance.
 ***
 End.